-Stroke frequency and stroke length
+Stroke Frequency and Stroke Length

-Body rotation changed the way the muscles worked.
-It used to be that only the arms and shoulders did the work.
-Rotation enables the swimmer to use more and larger muscles, which then generates more power and results in a higher speed.
-The technique elongates the arm strokes – the considerably shorter Takaishi made fewer arm strokes compared to the imposing Weissmuller.
-At the same time, Takaishi saw that there was a limit to the rotation.
-If the upper body rolls too much, there is a high risk of leaking energy laterally or slowing down in-between arm strokes.
+Body rotation changes which muscles are used.
+When the body doesn’t rotate, only the arms and shoulders do the work.
+Rotation enables the swimmer to use more and larger muscles, which generates more power and results in a higher speed.
+The technique elongates the arm strokes.
+The considerably shorter Takaishi made fewer arm strokes compared to the imposing Weissmuller.
+At the same time, Takaishi saw that there was a limit to how much rotation should be used.
+If the upper body rolls too much, there is a high risk of losing energy laterally or slowing down between arm strokes.

 The best method for swimming fast over a given distance is to swim with as long a stroke length and as high a tempo as possible.
-In theory, this sounds easy enough: Making longer arm strokes while retaining the stroke frequency or making more arm strokes while retaining their length.
-When swimmers are unable to improve their swimming, then the key is to be found in the rotation of their upper body.
-The level of rotation is individual, as it’s very difficult to get the timing right when executing this movement without losing time or energy.
-It’s been shown that long-distance swimmers rotate more than short-distance swimmers and also that good swimmers have a snappier rotation than slow swimmers.
+In theory, this sounds easy enough—making longer arm strokes while retaining the stroke frequency or making more arm strokes while retaining their length.
+When swimmers are unable to improve their swimming, the key is found in the rotation of their upper body.
+The level of rotation is individual as it’s very difficult to get the timing right when executing this movement without losing time or energy.
+It’s been shown that long-distance swimmers rotate more than short-distance swimmers and also that good swimmers have a tighter rotation than slow swimmers.

-Pull acceleration
+Pull Acceleration

-Fifty years before Westerners learned how to use this technique, Takaishi emphasized the importance of finishing the stroke quickly in order to be able to begin the new stroke.
+Fifty years before Westerners learned how to use this technique, Takaishi emphasized the importance of finishing a stroke quickly in order to begin a new stroke.

-The Japanese had started filming their swimmers underwater already in the 1930s.
-Researchers using locally manufactured cameras were standing with their noses pressed up against a window in the pool wall while filming their swimmers.
+The Japanese started filming their swimmers underwater in the 1930s.
+Researchers using locally manufactured cameras were standing with their noses pressed up against a window in the pool wall, filming their swimmers.

-The Japanese period of glory extended up until the 1936 Olympics in Berlin, where Japan won the most medals.
-Then came the Second World War, a bump in Japanese competitive swimming that the Japanese had a hard time recovering from.
-At the London Olympics in 1948, Japan was not allowed not participate as they had fought alongside the Germans in the war.
+The Japanese period of glory extended until the 1936 Olympics in Berlin, where Japan won the most medals.
+Then came the Second World War.
+Japan was not allowed not participate in the London Olympics in 1948, as they had fought alongside the Germans in the war.